AlterianCX/refactoring-exercise-ts/README.md

 ## Instructions

-In this fictitious scenario your company has developed some "middle-man" software which allows a client (e.g. a footwear company), to promote offers to their customers.
+In this fictitious scenario your company has developed some "middle-man" software which allows a client (e.g. a footwear company), to promote offers to their customers, this is contained within 3 classes; Person, Offer and Advert.

-Your software is designed to output "offers" (in this case a 'percent off' value) to customers of the client, along with a piece of content id.
+Your software is designed to output "adverts" (in this case a 'percent off' value) to customers of the client, along with a piece of content id.
 It does this for both "Mail" and "Html" output channels.
 The value of these offers varies on (a) the amount a customer has spent, (b) the number of orders the customer has purchased and (c) the channel they're viewing the offer on.

 Imagine that right now this software is run nightly to provide a batch file for an mail/email generating system to send customers offers, and also another batch file to give to the website to drive a dynamic "advert banner".
 This system doesn't need to deal with the batch file, just the method to produce the data as expected.

 Refactor the code so that;
 - It can handle more/different levels of offers.
-- It can respond to an individual "customer" request for a HTML piece of content (i.e. for this user, what content do i serve and what's the offer value, as well as the batch version).
+- It can respond to an individual "customer" request for a HTML piece of content (i.e. for this user, what content do i serve and what's the offer value).

 Refactor the code so that it'll be easy to update/maintain in the future, and you're confident that it works.